eigerco/polka-storage/docs/src/architecture/pallets/index.md

 - [`storage-provider`](storage-provider.md) - A pallet that manages storage providers and their associated data.
 - [`market`](market.md) - A pallet that handles the storage market operations.
 - [`proofs`](proofs.md) - A pallet responsible for verifying [PoRep](../../glossary.md#porep) and [PoSt](../../glossary.md#post).
+- [`randomness`](randomness.md) - A pallet providing randomness source for blocks, mainly used by Proofs.

 ## Overview